$143,410Average Value$63Average Price per Sq Ft0Homes For Sale

 Park Ave combines historic charm with an up-and-coming atmosphere on the west side of downtown Syracuse.
 Locals can walk to longstanding bakeries, century-old churches and small parks.
 This vibrant location is why many residents tend to stick around.
 “Some people have been living here for decades, even if they rent instead of own,” says Teri Arney-Scheirer, a real estate agent with Hunt Real Estate who grew up in the neighborhood.
-Dating back to the 1800s, Park Ave’s houses often need renovations.
-There’s also a large industrial sector, but these factors draw new homebuyers to the area.
+Many of Park Ave’s houses date back to the 1800s and may need renovations.
+The neighborhood also has a large industrial sector, but it’s this unassuming character that attracts new homebuyers.
 “People move here because there’s so much opportunity,” Arney-Scheirer says.
 “You can restore a beautiful home, be within walking distance to downtown and live in a classic, old Syracuse neighborhood.”

 Many homes sit along Park Ave, and most have street parking.